-The following is a discussion and analysis of the results of operations and financial condition of the Group, based on the audited consolidated financial statements of the NorCell Group as of and for the year ended December 31, 2012, and as of December 31, 2011, and the unaudited consolidated financial statements pro forma of the NCAC Group for the years ended December 31, 2011 and 2010, and the audited consolidated financial statements of the NCAC Group as of December 31, 2010, in each case, prepared in accordance with IFRS as adopted by the European Union.
+The following is a discussion and analysis of the results of operations and financial condition of the Group, based on the audited consolidated financial statements of the NorCell Group as of and for the year ended December 31, 2013, and as of December 31, 2012, and the unaudited consolidated financial statements pro forma of the NorCell Group for the year ended December 31, 2011, in each case, prepared in accordance with IFRS as adopted by the European Union.

 This section should be read in conjunction with the audited consolidated financial statements and the accompanying notes included elsewhere in this Annual Report.
-A summary of the critical accounting estimates that have been applied to the NorCell Group's consolidated financial statements is set forth in "Note 1" to the audited consolidated financial statements as of and for the year ended December 31, 2012, included elsewhere in this Annual Report.
+A summary of the critical accounting estimates that have been applied to the NorCell Group's consolidated financial statements is set forth in "Note 1" to the audited consolidated financial statements as of and for the year ended December 31, 2013, included elsewhere in this Annual Report.
 The reader should also review the information in the section "Presentation of Financial and Other Data".
 This discussion also includes forward-looking statements which, although based on assumptions that are considered reasonable, are subject to risks and uncertainties which could cause actual events or conditions to differ materially from those expressed or implied by the forward-looking statements.
 For a discussion of risks and uncertainties facing us as a result of various factors, see "Risk Factors".